imkrishnasarathi/100-days-of-code/log.md

 **Thoughts:** I continued with the JavaScript30 challenge by Wes Bos.
 The JavaScript30 exercise was on more array methods.
 Skipped Day 6 since it is not of my level yet.

 **Link to work:** **No specific link**

+### Day 12: June 4, 2023

+**Today's Progress**: Completed Day 8 of Wes Bos's JavaScript30.
+Did some part of fCC JS algorithms

+**Thoughts:** I continued with the JavaScript30 challenge by Wes Bos.
+The JavaScript30 exercise was a simple drawing app using canvas.
+JavaScript is fun!

+**Link to work:** **No specific link**